lwjohnst86/tagDiabetes/doc/manuscript.md

 16 chain fatty acids as well as the 18 chain TAGFA.
 Several studies have shown a link between higher estimated DNL and an increased risk for metabolic dysfunction [@Ma2015a; @Zong2013a; @Lankinen2015a; @Kroger2011a].
-Our study extends these findings on DNL by showing that TAGFA with 14 to 16 carbons all strongly predicted lower insulin sensitivity.
+Our study extends these findings by showing that TAGFA with 14 to 16 carbons clustered together and all strongly predicted lower insulin sensitivity.
 While these fatty acids also had a significant association with beta-cell function, the results were not as strong as with the insulin sensitivity.
+However, while the DNL cluster had a strong harmful association with insulin sensitivity when we include it in the GEE models, the magnitude of the association was not as large as when using clinically measured TAG, reinforcing that the total TAG concentration still more strongly predicts metabolic dysfunction.

 The link between higher DNL and increases in specific fatty acids has been examined in several studies.
 Previous studies that have examined DNL have used